Xivor/Vorpal-GDExtension/README.md

     cd Vorpal-GDExtension
     ```

+3. Navigate to the vorpal library directory:

+    ```bash
+    cd vorpal
+    ```

+    and build the vorpal library following the instructions in the [VORPAL repository's](https://github.com/haruo-gabriel/vorpal/tree/gdextension-plugin) README file (ensure you are in the `gdextension-plugin` branch).

+4. Navigate back to the root directory of the repository:

+    ```bash
+    cd ..
+    ```

-3. Build the plugin using Scons:
+5. Build the plugin using Scons:

     ```bash
     scons platform=linux